Tampa Divorce Attorney

 Tampa Family Law Lawyers – Responsive & Knowledgeable

 Divorce is one of the most traumatic events a person experiences in his or her lifetime.
 The process can be lengthy, complex, and emotionally draining.
 We are experienced Tampa divorce attorneys and we will be at your side to help you navigate through the sometimes tangled divorce process striving to make it as easy as possible for you and to promote settlement.
 At All Family Law Group, P.A., our Tampa family law attorneys are skilled at handling all types of matters pertaining to divorce and family law as we focus exclusively in these areas of law.
-Our Tampa, Florida lawyers and legal staff devote themselves to learning every aspect of the law and have extensive trial experience in divorce, custody and related matters.
+Our Tampa, Florida lawyers and legal staff devote themselves to learning every aspect of the law and have extensive trial experience in divorce, custody and related family law matters.

-In any divorce case, property division and spousal support are two of the biggest considerations to spouses must come to terms.
+In any divorce case, property division and spousal support are two of the biggest considerations to which each must come to terms.
 This includes determining marital and non-marital property, equitably distributing marital property and determining whether and to what extent one spouse should provide the other with alimony.
 If there are children involved, child custody and child support must also be considered.
-Shared parental responsibility plans, otherwise known as Parenting Plans, must be drafted and agreed upon by the parties or ordered by the Court.
+Shared parental responsibility plans, otherwise known as Parenting Plans, must be drafted and agreed upon by the parties or the terms ordered by the Court.

 Tampa Divorce lawyers, All Family Law Group, P.A., was founded in 1997 to provide effective solutions to family law issues including, not limited to: